Beauty Standards Make Me Ashamed Of My Features — & AI Makes It Worse

 ”

-Even in a made-up, artificial world, unattainable standards are being forced onto women of colour the most.
+Even in a made-up, artificial world, unattainable standards are being forced onto women of color the most.
 We can never live up to something that simply doesn’t exist.
-People of colour have their own beautiful attributes.
+People of color have their own beautiful attributes.
 We have dark shadows beneath our eyes and we’re prone to hyperpigmentation.
 We need to fight for this beauty to be seen within pop culture, not erased with AI.

 After seeing these influencers infiltrate my feed, I find myself looking in the mirror with similar feelings to the ones I had when I was 13 years old and comparing myself to Suzie.
 Perhaps I could just tweak my nose a little.
 How much does a nose job cost, anyway?